Portis stings former team as Knicks top Bulls

 Reserve Bobby Portis hit the go-ahead 3-pointer with 1:47 remaining and scored 11 of his season-high 28 points in the fourth quarter as the New York Knicks rebounded from a dismal showing in their home opener and rallied from 18 points down to beat the Chicago Bulls 105-98 Monday night.
 Portis gave the Knicks their first lead at 100-98 when he spotted up in the left corner opposite the New York bench and got a pass out of the low post from Julius Randle.
 He had plenty of time to spot up as Lauri Markkanen was late to rotate over.

-The former Chicago forward shot 10 of 14 from the floor and hit four 3-pointers while also grabbing 11 rebounds.
+The former Chicago forward shot 10 of 14 from the floor and hit all four of his 3-point shots while also grabbing 11 rebounds.
 Portis also hit a 3-pointer from the top of the key that forged an 88-88 tie with 6:09 left, but Chicago ripped off a 10-2 run to take a 98-90 lead on Markkanen's 3-pointer with 3:33 remaining.

 The Bulls were unable to contain Portis and finished the game by missing seven straight shots.
 Rookie RJ Barrett added 19 points and 15 rebounds for his first career double-double as the Knicks shot 41.8 percent.
 Kevin Knox contributed 14 points and Randle collected 13 points and 14 rebounds.